Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 11:03:55 INFO -: Trying to revoke DBA role from 'CUSTOM_DBA'
 [+] The DBA role has been revoked from CUSTOM_DBA
 ```

-Now we have access to plenty of other modules that can allow us to read files, dump oracle password hashes, and execute system commands.
-Let's talk about this in more detail next.

 ## File Read/Write/Delete
 The following modules allow you to either read, write, or delete files, and are extremely useful in privilege escalating usually.
 All the methods are "blind" so you need to know the full paths of where you are reading/writing.